andrew36999/B-E5-Cheat-Patcher/README.md

 Tired of the CHEATER label in your playthrough?
 Me too.
 So I spent 5 hours of my time figuring out what variables make the CHEATER label stick.

-It turns out the two variables are `WasDC` in the first few lines of a zlib compressed save in either of streams and the number in the `Console_end` variable.
+It turns out the two variables are `WasDC` in the first few lines of a zlib compressed save in either of the streams (they shift) and the number in the `Console_end` variable.
 The number can range from 3000 to 6000 to 30000, it doesn't seem to matter, only specific numbers hit so there is no > or <, there are specific numbers which trigger the CHEATER label and make it more complex then simply deleting the WasDC line.

 So for simplicity's sake, I wrote this python script and also made a .exe version.